jamesprior/mastodon_docker_swarm/README.md

 When starting up a cluster for the first time the scripts have a lot to do.
 If a step fails, it is safe to re-run `terraform apply` until it completes.

-The first time you apply the terraform it will compile the assets into a volume on each host.
-Once it is complete teraform will start the mastodon stack.

 When the terraform apply is complete you will need to set up the database.
 SSH to a manager and run:

     docker run --rm \